MichaelCurrin/node-project-template/docs/template-notes/about.md

 </div>

-1. Click the button above to fork the project.
+1. Click the button above to generate a new repo based on this template.
 2. Install locally using the [Installation](installation.md) doc.
 3. Run locally using the [Usage](usage.md) docs.
 3. Follow the [Customization](customization.md) doc.